HowTo: pxlBlck - build pxlBlck_8x8

 1. hey alexander,

-When it comes to the ESP32, I’m also a bit “new” to it.
-I would (currently still) recommend flashing the code to the ESp32 via Arduino IDE.
-I'm currently copying the binaries manually into the repository.
-This means that they are not created automatically when the code is updated and are therefore not always up to date.
-I currently have a working setup here using the programming method via the Arduino IDE.
-However, I configured the WiFi access data via the serial interface.
+As far as the ESP32 is concerned, I'm also a bit "new".
+I would (currently still) recommend flashing the code to the ESP32 via the Arduino IDE.
+I currently copy the binaries manually into the repository.
+That means they are not automatically created when the code is updated and are therefore not always up to date.
+With the way of programming via the Arduino IDE, I currently have a working setup here.
+I configured the WiFi access data via the serial interface.
 How to do this is also in the article https://nerdiy.de/howto-espeasy-firmware-flashen/ explained. 🙂

 I would later also create an article on flashing an ESP32.